 Democracy is a process that assumes the majority of people,

-given enough accurate information, and the ability to participate in a free and open public debate,
+over time, given enough accurate information, and the ability to participate in a free and open public debate,

 reach constructive decisions that benefit the whole of society, and